OSGConnect/connectbook/start/software/example-compilation.md

 Now that Samtools has been compiled we can submit jobs that use this software.
 For Samtools with CRAM we will also need to bring along a copy of XZ Utils (which includes the `liblzma` library) and ensure that our jobs have access to the `bzip2 1.0.6` module.
-Below is an example submit file for a job that will use Samtools with a CRAM file named `my-sample.cram` which is <100MB in size:
+Below is an example submit file for a job that will use Samtools with a Fasta file `genome.fa' and CRAM file named `my-sample.cram` which is <100MB in size:

 	#samtools-cram.sub
 	log = samtools-cram.$(Cluster).log